alex-bechanko/static-file-server/README.md

 # static-file-server
-A simple static file server that can be configured to return a specific file from provided route.
+A simple static file server using golang's built-int `http` package.
 Built so that I could primarily use golang as my toolchain without pulling in other language or OS dependencies.

 ## Warning